 My answers are from my personal experience in Abu Dhabi.

 Yes, predominantly under 45.
-Above 45 those who have and are still being coached by me are not necessarily searching for new ”jobs”.
+Above 45, those who have and are still being coached by me are not necessarily searching for new ”jobs”.
 They seek to find what they ”love” or like to do or have been wanting to do all their lives.
-Therefore, resulting in ”creating” their own job.
+Therefore, resulting in ”creating” their job.

-My clients – yes, however, according to many other coaches not necessarily by choice.
-Many who have either lost their jobs above the age of 45… tend to search for a job until they realize that they are not necessarily respected as they were when they were younger…
+My clients – yes, however, according to many other coaches, not necessarily by choice.
+Many who have either lost their jobs above the age of 45 tend to search for a job until they realize that they are not undoubtedly respected as they were when they were younger.

 It may take them 6-12 months, when they ”YIELD” to the idea, that they may consider what their LIFEPATH is.
 Yield does not mean the same as resigning.

 What advice do you offer them?

 This is where I often come into the picture, and I present myself as a FACILITATOR.
 I ask the following questions: What would you like to see yourself as or what would you like to be doing in 2 years?

 If the answer is: ”I do not know” – then I would have him/ her tell me a story in their lives when they were the happiest… regardless of what they experienced.